Hither Green Triangle

 It is an area of land enclosed when the railway lines were constructed in the nineteenth century.
 The land at the base of the embankments is at the original height of the surrounding landscape.

-A water feature variously described as small stream, ditch or drain cuts through the triangle and its embankments and a pond occurs east of the stream.
+A water feature variously described as small stream, ditch or drain cuts through the triangle and its embankments and there is a pond east of the stream.
 It was recognised as a site of nature conservation importance in Lewisham in the eighties.

 Flora and fauna